zy0266/esilv-mlops-crashcourse-24/lessons/01-model-and-experiment-management/README.md

 ### Homework

 Please go through the notebook associated with this lesson.
+Be sure to install the requirements for this session using the dependencies defined [here](./requirements.txt)